We Met in Virtual Reality: Synopsis

-The film follows multiple figures throughout the runtime of the movie, in chronological order for over a year, often switching back and forth to explore their lives on the platform as their relationships evolve and change.
-There is a teacher who has an online sign language school, a couple that met online, as well as one of them running a school for dance classes, another couple who met online and also found love on the platform, as well as other users.
-The film finds out the reasons they use the platform and how it has helped them during the COVID-19 pandemic.
+The film follows multiple figures throughout the runtime of the movie, in chronological order for over a year, often switching back and forth to explore their lives on the platform as their relationships evolve.
+The featured subjects are two dancer couples who fell in love in VR, as well as two sign language instructors coping with major life events.
+The film investigates why they use the platform and how it has helped them during the COVID-19 pandemic.
+How the platform and technology work is not addressed.